Lynne Vallone, PhD

 Camden, NJ 08102

 Dr. Vallone was the chair of the Department of Childhood Studies from 2008 until 2011 and again from 2013-2016.
 She is the author of Big and Small: A Cultural History of Extraordinary Bodies (2017, Yale UP), Disciplines of Virtue: Girls’ Culture in the Eighteenth and Nineteenth Centuries (1995, Yale UP) and Becoming Victoria (2001, Yale; a cultural biography of the young Queen Victoria) and the co-editor of The Norton Anthology of Children’s Literature (2005, Norton), Virtual Gender: Fantasies of Subjectivity and Embodiment (U of Georgia P), The Girl’s Own: Cultural Histories of the Anglo-American Girl, 1830-1915 (1994, U of Georgia P), and The Oxford Handbook of Children’s Literature (2011, Oxford UP).
 In 2011, The Oxford Handbook of Children’s Literature was awarded the Children’s Literature Association’s best edited book prize.
-Dr. Vallone has a forthcoming book (January 2018, Yale University Press) titled Big and Small: A Cultural History of Extraordinary Bodies.
-This book historicizes the idea that size and scale help to organize the ways that we behave and look at the world.
-She is currently general editor of the Palgrave series Literary Cultures and the Child.
+She is general editor of the Palgrave series Literary Cultures and the Child.
 Her current work historicizes the cultural and political identities of the fetus.

 Ph.D. in English (1990) – SUNY Buffalo, Department of English

 M.A. in English (1988) – SUNY Buffalo, Department of English

 B.A. in English (1983) – William Smith College, Department of English (summa cum laude)